codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_FunctionDeclarations_ForbiddenToStringParameters.md

-As of PHP 5.3, the __toString() magic method can no longer accept arguments.Sister-sniff to `PHPCompatibility.MethodUse.ForbiddenToStringParameters`.
+As of PHP 5.3, the __toString() magic method can no longer accept arguments.
+Sister-sniff to `PHPCompatibility.
+MethodUse.
+ForbiddenToStringParameters`.

-PHP version 5.3
+PHP version 5.
+3